Moxidectin: Medical uses

 Nematodes can develop cross-resistance between moxidectin and other similar parasiticides, such as ivermectin, doramectin and abamectin.
+The ways in which the parasites evolve resistance to this drug include mutations in glutamate-gated chloride channel genes, GABA-R genes, or increased expression of p-glycoprotein, which is a transmembrane drug efflux pump.
+Allele frequency changes corresponding to resistance to moxidectin and/or other macrocyclic lactone-class drugs have been observed in the glutamate-gated chloride channel α-subunit gene of Haemonchus contortus and Cooperia oncophora, as well as in the H. contortus genes coding for p-glycoprotein and the GABA-R gene.

 Moxidectin is being evaluated as a treatment to eradicate scabies in humans, especially when resistant to other treatments.

 Adverse effects

-Studies of moxidectin show the side effects vary by animal and may be affected by the product's formulation, application method and dosage.
+Studies of moxidectin show the side effects vary by animal and may be affected by the product's formulation, application method and dosage..
+It is however regarded as relatively safe.

 An overdose of moxidectin enhances the effect of gamma-aminobutyric acid (GABA) in the central nervous system.
 In horses, overdose may lead to depression, drooping of the lower lip, tremor, lack of coordination when moving (ataxia), decreased rate of breathing (respiratory rate), stupor and coma.

 If a dog licks moxidectin from the skin which was applied as a "spot-on" (topical) treatment, this has the same effect as an overdose, and may cause vomiting, salivation and neurological signs such as ataxia, tremor, and nystagmus.
 Some Collie dogs can tolerate moxidectin, but other individuals are sensitive and upon ingestion, experience vomiting, salivation or transient neurological signs.